RagingMonkeyMan/GearSwap/README.md

 12.)
 Semi Optional: For item usage commands to function, you'll likely need to set your time offset (Unless you happen to be in Central 	US time) instructions are found in charactername-globals.

 12.)
-Read the Cheat Sheet in your Data Folder, feel free to contact me if there's anything you don't understand but again
+Read the Cheat Sheet in your Data Folder, feel free to contact me if there's anything you don't understand but again:

+PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME, You will be either ignored or blacklisted if you message multiple times.
+PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME, You will be either ignored or blacklisted if you message multiple times.
-	PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME
+PLEASE DO NOT MESSAGE ME ABOUT ANYTHING THIRD PARTY IN GAME, You will be either ignored or blacklisted if you message multiple times.